Crsarmv7l/TPMS-Flipper/README.md

 https://user-images.githubusercontent.com/85343771/210616359-4581ef6e-6c41-4738-b60f-186451180579.mp4

 **Usage:**
 You must be using Ubuntu (Debian had some weird package issues for me).
 Download the entire repo.
 Extract the TPMS folder in you home dir.
 Chmod +x the TPMS-helper.sh.
 Run it.
 It *should* install all needed tools and set correct permissions for Code_gen in the Resources folder.
 This will only happen once.
 Choose the TPMS type, enter the hex ID, and a Flipper sub file will be output to the Output folder.
+You can test it against rtl_433.

 **Before the Flipper tiktokers ask, you need to generate a SPECIFIC file with the correct ID for each car or it will not work.
 The SUB for your car will have a different ID than every other car**